 So what are the 5 best drum set brands on the market?
-Well, its all a matter of opinion of course, but here are my favourites (if you're just starting out, be sure to check our favourite drum sets for beginners too).
+Well, its all a matter of opinion of course, but here are my favourites.

-- Remember that brand loyalty isn’t something you need.
-A drum set by one brand could be taken to the next level by adding a shell from your least favourite brand, and you’d never know unless you took the time to explore all of the options.
+- Remember that brand loyalty is kind of pointless.
+A drum set by one brand could be taken to the next level by adding a shell from your least favourite brand, and you’d never know unless you took the time to explore all the options.
 The more time you spend getting to know different drums, the better your kit will sound when it’s all ready.

 This is a huge brand in terms of market share and user satisfaction, and it’s popularity is understandable.
 Pearl are best known for producing solid quality drum sets in the mid and budget range that outperform what their price tag would suggest, being on par with sets that other brands charge much higher prices for.